vvjn/IsoRank.jl/docs/src/index.md

 # Introduction

-IsoRank.jl is a Julia implementation of the IsoRank matrix as described in "Global alignment of multiple protein interaction networks with application to functional orthology detection", Rohit Singh, Jinbo Xu, and Bonnie Berger (2008).
+[IsoRank.jl](https://github.com/vvjn/IsoRank.jl) is a Julia implementation of IsoRank as described in "Global alignment of multiple protein interaction networks with application to functional orthology detection", Rohit Singh, Jinbo Xu, and Bonnie Berger (2008).
+IsoRank.jl also contains a PageRank implementation.

 The IsoRank matrix is calculated by creating the product graph of two networks, and then performing PageRank on the product graph.
 PageRank